thomasebsmith/recurrent/README.md

  - Recurrent is now available on MacOS
  - UI is now optimized for more devices
  - UI bugs are (mostly) fixed

+## Technology
+Recurrent is written in Swift, using Swift UI.
+Because it is written in Swift UI, there may be some UI bugs/imperfections.